 - What would the faculty member of another class section choose?

 - What is your department’s policy/stance regarding academic dishonesty?

 - Do you need to consult with your supervisor/department chair?

 - Note that any student who has a prior history of academic dishonesty must be brought in under Option C.

-- It is recommended you communicate to the student that a case of academic dishonesty is pending.
-This may be done in person or via e-mail.
+We recommend that you inform the student that a case of academic dishonesty is pending.
+This may be done in person or via email.
 Let the student know that the Office of Student Conduct (or Office of Graduate Studies) will be in contact with the student with more information.
 You do not need to go into specifics about the incident nor allow the student to “argue” their case.
 You should continue to work with the student on other course-related work.

 A range of possible sanctions exist for cases of academic dishonesty.
 In addition to an academic penalty (determined by the faculty member), administrative sanctions may also be applied.

 It is important to understand that an administrative hearing officer cannot find a student responsible of academic dishonesty without a reasonable level of factual substantiation of the charge.
 The burden of responsibility for all violations of the Code of Conduct is preponderance, meaning it is more likely than not a violation occurred.
 The faculty member reporting the alleged violation is responsible for demonstrating that a student was academically dishonest.